A Robust Model-Based Approach for Continuous-Time Policy Evaluation with Unknown L\'evy Process Dynamics: Numerical Methods

 \section{Numerical Methods}

-The policy evaluation process based on the given trajectory data involves two main stages.
+The policy evaluation process based on the given trajectory data has two main stages.
 In the first stage, the coefficients $\drift(x), \diffusionOrdinary(x), \diffusionFractional(x)$ are recovered using maximum likelihood estimation.
 In this step, the probability density functions are computed using a fast numerical solver for the FFPE \eqref{eq:FFPE_condition_on_x_0}.
-A tail correct technique is introduced to improve the accuracy and robustness of coefficient recovery, especially for severely heavy-tailed data.
-See discussions in \Cref{sec:coefficient_recovery_method,sec:TC_technique}.
+A tail correction technique is introduced to improve the accuracy and robustness of coefficient recovery, especially for severely heavy-tailed data.
+See \Cref{sec:coefficient_recovery_method,sec:TC_technique} for details.
 In the second stage, the value function is solved from \Cref{eq:PDE_value_function} using the recovered coefficients.
 A theoretical error bound is provided in \Cref{sec:policy_evaluation_method} given the coefficient recovery error.
 Comprehensive numerical experiments for coefficient recovery and policy evaluation are presented in \Cref{sec:underlying_dynamics_recovery_experiment} and \Cref{sec:policy_evaluation_experiment}, respectively.

 To better illustrate our approach, we focus on one-dimensional setups in this section and in the numerical examples of the next section.
 It is important to note that in the coefficient recovery step, numerical solvers are required to compute the probability density functions of the underlying stochastic dynamics.
-In \Cref{appendix:numerical_method}, we present a tailored adaptation of the fast solver from \cite{ye2024fast} for efficiently solving the following FFPE with constant coefficients:
+In \Cref{appendix:numerical_method}, we present a tailored adaptation of the fast solver from \cite{ye2026fast} for efficiently solving the following FFPE with constant coefficients:

 Note that \Cref{eq:FFPE_constant} provides a short-time approximation of \Cref{eq:FFPE_condition_on_x_0}.
 The accuracy of this approximation improves as the time frame $\Delta t$ decreases.
 We acknowledge that the approximation error to the FFPE with variable coefficients is a major source of error in recovering the stochastic dynamics.
 Therefore, developing a solver for the FFPE with variable coefficients remains a key objective for future research.